SatoriCyber/dac-tools/README.md

 The variables appear in the upper side of the `create-cluster.sh`.

 `ACCOUNT_NUMBER`: The AWS account number is used for the cluster creation and permissions distribution. example - `123456789012`
-`EKS_VERSION`: EKS version.
+`EKS_VERSION`: The EKS version.
 For example 1.21"
-`CLUSTER_NAME`: The EKS custer name for example "satori-dac-poc" `AWS_REGION`: Amazon is running EKS on the EC2 platform, and the availability is listed on the AWS website: https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/ example - `us-east-1`
+`CLUSTER_NAME`: The EKS custer name for example "satori-dac-poc"
+`AWS_REGION`: The AWS region, example - `us-east-1`

 You must specify 3 availability zones where the cluster node groups will be created and distributed.

 You must define the `EXISTING_VPC` variable.
 If the value is false, the eksctl will create a dedicated VPC for the cluster.
 The default VPC CIDR used by eksctl is 192.168.0.0/16.
 3 private, 3 public subnets will be created with subnetmask x.x.x.x/19
 You must provide 3 availability zones where the cluster nodes groups will be created and distributed.
 `ZONE_A`: gpr example us-east-1a
 `ZONE_B`: gpr example us-east-1b
 `ZONE_C`: gpr example us-east-1c

 The NAT Gateway configuration.
 For production clusters we strongly recommend setting the value to "HighlyAvailable". therefore the eksctrl will create the separated NAT gateway in every availability zone.
 `NAT_GW_CONFIG` # Possible options: HighlyAvailable (recommended), Disable, Single

 When the `EXISTING_VPC` equals true all following VPC settings are ignored:
 `VPC_ID`
 `PRIVATE_SUB1_ID`
 `PRIVATE_SUB2_ID`
 `PRIVATE_SUB3_ID`
 `PUBLIC_SUB1_ID`
 `PUBLIC_SUB2_ID`
 `PUBLIC_SUB3_ID`

 If the value of `EXISTING_VPC` is true, you must provide existing VPC information.

 `VPC_ID`: The existing VPC ID, for example "vpc-0a1b2c4d5e6f1a2b4c"

 Three private subnets:
 `PRIVATE_SUB1_ID`
 `PRIVATE_SUB2_ID`
 `PRIVATE_SUB3_ID`

 Three public subnets:
 `PUBLIC_SUB1_ID`
 `PUBLIC_SUB2_ID`
 `PUBLIC_SUB3_ID`

 We highly recommend providing subnets in three different availability zones.

 When the `EXISTING_VPC` equals false all following VPC settings are ignored:
 `EXISTING_VPC`
 `ZONE_A`
 `ZONE_B`
 `ZONE_C`

 ## Caveats:

 1. Before running the tool with EXISTING_VPC=false (New dedicated VPC will be created), make sure you don't exceed the quota.
 Special attention should be paid to:

 "EC2-VPC Elastic IPs per region (default quota is 5)": https://console.aws.amazon.com/servicequotas/home/services/ec2/quotas/L-0263D0A3
-"VPCs per Region (default quota is 5)": https://console.aws.amazon.com/servicequotas/home/services/vpc/quotas/L-F678F1CE "NAT gateways per Availability Zone (default quota is 5)": https://console.aws.amazon.com/servicequotas/home/services/vpc/quotas/L-FE5A380F
+"VPCs per Region (default quota is 5)": https://console.aws.amazon.com/servicequotas/home/services/vpc/quotas/L-F678F1CE
+"NAT gateways per Availability Zone (default quota is 5)": https://console.aws.amazon.com/servicequotas/home/services/vpc/quotas/L-FE5A380F
 "Internet gateways per Region (default quota is 5)":  https://console.aws.amazon.com/servicequotas/home/services/vpc/quotas/L-A4707A72

 If you exceeded your quota or almost exceeded, increase it before running the tool.

 2. Before running the tool with EXISTING_VPC=true (Using an existing VPC), make sure the subnets are large enough and have enough free addresses.
 Special attention should be paid to private subnets where the nodes will be located, since a typical EC2 node reserves about 60 IP addresses, therefore make sure you have a few hundreds of available addresses.
 The thumb rule says that you should have about at least 400 available addresses in every subnet to ensure the satori cluster will be functional in case of scaling or other availability zone outage.